 - Device management: Manage device metadata and perform operations such as device reboots and firmware upgrades.

-- Command and control: Send messages to a device from the cloud to cause the device to take an action.
+- Command and control: To cause the device to take an action, send messages to a device from the cloud.

-- Rules and actions: The solution back end uses rules to act on specific device-to-cloud data.
+- Rules and actions: To act on specific device-to-cloud data, the solution back end uses rules.

 - Predictive analytics: The solution back end analyzes device-to-cloud data to predict when specific actions should take place.
 For example, analyzing aircraft engine telemetry to determine when engine maintenance is due.